 At Sotheby's he has been responsible for many successful single-owner sales of American furniture and decorative arts.
 He has achieved record-breaking sales of American furniture bringing international attention and public awareness to American furniture.

 Both the Keno brothers are familiar to viewers of the PBS show Antiques Roadshow.
 Incidentally, this is not the only show on which they have appeared as experts.
 From 2003 to 2004 they hosted the PBS show Find and have also hosted the show Collect This! with the Keno Brothers on MSN.
+Most recently the two collaborated on Buried Treasure, for the Fox network.

 The brothers have also earlier written a book on antiques together, called Hidden Treasures: Searching for Masterpieces of American Furniture.
 They are used to collaborating with each other.
 Designing a furniture line together would have been a tremendous challenge without this experience.